Sources of Financial Aid

 Federal Supplemental Educational Opportunity Grant (SEOG)

 Federal SEOG eligibility is limited to students who have exceptional financial need, and must be awarded to Federal Pell Grant recipients who have the lowest Expected Family Contribution (EFC).
 The amount a student can receive depends on the student’s need, the availability of SEOG funds, and the amount of other assistance the student is receiving.
 The usual offer to Oklahoma City Community College students is $300 for the academic year.
 Due to limited funding, not all students receive SEOG.
 Funds are awarded on a first come, first serve basis.
 This program is also limited to students who have not yet earned a Bachelor’s degree.
-Students are paid once each semester (fall, spring, summer).
+Students are paid once each semester (fall, spring).
 Students must be pursuing a certificate or degree in an eligible program, maintain satisfactory academic progress, not owe a federal grant repayment, or be in default on any student loan.

 Federal Work-Study (FWS) Student Employment